emotion-analysis-project/SemEval2025-Task11/data/README.md

-# SemEval-2025 Task 11 Dataset
+# SemEval-2025 Task 11 Datasets

-This dataset is used for **SemEval-2025 Task 11: Bridging the Gap in Text-Based Emotion Detection** 😔😱😡.
+These datasets are used for **SemEval-2025 Task 11: Bridging the Gap in Text-Based Emotion Detection** 😔😱😡.

 For more information, visit the [official GitHub repository](https://github.com/emotion-analysis-project/SemEval2025-task11).

 ## Dataset Information

-This dataset contains text data in multiple languages, along with annotations for various emotions.
-It is structured to support tasks related to emotion detection in text, providing sample, training, and development (dev) sets.
+The datasets contain text instances in multiple languages, along with their annotations for various emotions.
+It is structured to support tasks related to text-based emotion detection.
+We provide samples from the training, and development (dev) sets.

 ### Languages Included

-The dataset includes data in the following languages:
+We provide datasets in the following languages:

 | No. | Language              | Code | Sample Data Ready | Training Data  | Dev Data  | Size   |
 |-----|-----------------------|------|-------------------|----------------------|----------------|--------|